 - 2 teaspoons baking soda

 - 2 teaspoons baking powder

 - 1/2 teaspoon salt

 - 3-4 cups chopped pecans - optional for outside of the cake

 - Cream Cheese Frosting:

-- ½ cup butter, softened
+- 1/2 cup butter, at room temperature

 - 8 oz cream cheese, softened